ouspg/CompSec-return-templates/README.md

 Note: You can return link beforehand and edit corresponding lab still here, as long as it has been done before deadline.

-In practise, if you have done all of the six (6) labs, you return this same link six (6) times for different return boxes.
+In practice, if you have done all of the six (6) labs, you return this same link six (6) times for different return boxes.

 This is because: